-A genetician by profession, Pravin is a Master of Veterinary Science and currently working as Assistant Professor, Department of Animal Genetics at Akola.
+A geneticist by profession, Pravin is a Master of Veterinary Science in Animal Genetics.
 Being a nature lover, he enjoys outing and travelling at remote places.
+A hardcore academician he is more interested in capacity building of researcher in designing their research and application of statistics to the compiled data.
 He has attended several national and international conferences and has several presentations in his account.

 Pravin is a poet by heart and loves writing a lot.